 Completing tasks efficiently isn’t exclusive to your work life.
 Personal task management is well and truly ‘a thing’.
 Not only does it refer to the daily activity you have to accomplish in order to keep your life running, such as buying groceries, paying bills, and household chores, but it’s also the holidays, events, and passion projects that you do and organize in your spare time.

 There is organization software on the market that caters specifically for personal task management purposes.
 However, many project management tools made for businesses are also great for personal productivity.
 Zenkit for example is a great tool to use for personal task management as its customizable and user-friendly features work just as well for personal use as they do for the office.
-Using the Kanban board view, for instance, is a great way to organize a birthday party or to simply display a table of household responsibilities.
+Using the Kanban board view, for instance, is a great way to organize a birthday party or simply display a table of household responsibilities.
 Plus, personal membership is absolutely free!

-Tools for task management
+Tools for Task Management

-Task management software are a-plenty, and they exist for the sole reason of helping you manage and get yours tasks done.
-Sure, managing tasks for a project is possible with a pen and paper, but before you dive into the post-it notes, consider how complex your tasks will get in the long run, think about how many times you’ll have to re-write schedules and to-do lists whenever there’s an update or when someone changes their mind.
+Task management software is a-plenty, and they exist for the sole reason of helping you manage and get your tasks done.
+Sure, managing tasks for a project is possible with a pen and paper, but before you dive into the post-it notes, consider how complex your tasks will get in the long run, and think about how many times you’ll have to re-write schedules and to-do lists whenever there’s an update or when someone changes their mind.
 Not the most effective or environmentally friendly option, is it?